Ida aims to hit New Orleans on Hurricane Katrina anniversary

 By the time it reaches the central Gulf Coast Sunday, it could dump 8 to 16 inches (15 to 30 centimeters) of rain, with 20 inches in isolated areas, from southeast Louisiana to coastal Mississippi and Alabama through Monday morning.
 More heavy rains are likely across Mississippi when Ida moves inland, causing “considerable flash, urban, small stream, and riverine flooding,” the hurricane center said.

-Associated Press contributors include Melinda Deslatte in Baton Rouge, La., and Seth Borenstein in Kensington, Md.
+Associated Press contributors include Melinda Deslatte in Baton Rouge, Louisiana.; Jeff Martin in Marietta, Georgia, and Seth Borenstein in Kensington, Maryland.

 Credit: Uncredited